 Everything is oriented towards the best gaming experience possible.
 Intel Turbo Boost Technology 2.0 and Intel Hyper-Threading Technology will make sure to give you the ultimate gaming boost.
 The Z390 chipset offers support for Intel Optane memory.
 This feature can decrease the time required to open some of your favorite programs.
 Your ability to take advantage of Optane memory will, however, depend on the remainder of your software and hardware configuration.

-Z390 is not that big of a jump from Z370, to be honest, but it’s definitely your go-to choice if you intend to switch to 9th-gen of Intel Core CPUs.
+Z390 is not that big of a jump from Z370, to be honest, but it’s your go-to choice if you intend to switch to the 9th-gen of Intel Core CPUs.

 |Socket||LGA 1200||LGA 1151||LGA 1151|

 |PCIe Configuration||x16, x8/x8, x8/x4/x4||x16, x8/x8, x8/x4/x4||x16, x8/x8, x8/x4/x4|

 |Memory Channels||Dual (DDR4 2933)||Dual (DDR4 2666)||Dual (DDR4 2666)|

 |Intel RST Technology Port Count||3 (PCH)||3 (PCH)||3 (PCH)|